 - Hiking poles: We tried hiking poles once before a trip to Nepal, but to be honest, we didn’t like them.
 But tons of people swear by them to improve balance and the reduce impact on their knee joints.
 Kids likely won’t need hiking poles for health reasons, but they may prefer to use them if they see their parents using them.

 - Binoculars: Kids love using binoculars, but we’ve found through experience that they stay in the day pack unused over 90% of the time.
 Bring binoculars if you have a good chance of spotting wildlife, otherwise leave them at home.
+Alternatively, get your child their own set of kids binoculars so they can carry them and use them as they choose.

 - A compass and a paper map: Chances are that we all have a compass and hiking trails apps on our phones.
 If you are hiking a less popular route, we recommend bringing a compass and paper map.
 It’s a good chance to teach your kids a fun & valuable survival skill and it’s a good backup in case you drop your phone on a rock or in a creek.
 (Learn how to use a compass)